 Develop robots locally with rumblebot¶

-Are you in love with your 10GB-large IDE?
+Are you in love with your 10GB IDE?
 Are you a vimaholic that is annoyed by the millisecond delay caused by entering code in your browser?
 Rumblebot is here for you.
-Download it here.
+Download it on Github.

 Easily run robot programs stored on your filesystem, which makes it possible to use a custom IDE.

 View battle results in both a web GUI (like on the site), or directly in your terminal.

 Easily create and update robots from the command line.

 Download the appropriate release from the Github releases page.

 Open a terminal and navigate to the folder.
 If you’ve never used a terminal before, you can read a quick primer here (it’s way easier than it seems!)
 In this case, you will want to run